lilyhe123/WLSOnDocker/test.md

 $ kubectl exec managed-server-0 -- tail -f /u01/wlsdomain/servers/AdminServer/logs/AdminServer.log
 ```

-### 7. Restart All Pods
+### 7. Restart Pods
-In case you need to restart some or all the WebLogic Server pods, for instance, you make some configuration change which can not by applied dynamically.
+You may need to restart some or all of the WebLogic Server pods, for instance, you make some configuration change which can not be applied dynamically.

 #### 7.1 Shutdown the Managed Servers' Pods Gracefully
 ```